 August 1, 2016: The CDC issues a travel warning for pregnant women traveling to the Wynwood neighborhood, in Miami, which is the first time the CDC issued such a warning against travel in the continental US due to a disease outbreak.

-August 2, 2016: The WHO releases educational videos on Zika.
-It is intended for those responding to the virus.
+August 2, 2016: The WHO releases educational videos intended for those responding to the virus.

 Mid-August 2016: Brazil and a few other countries start using new tools approved by the WHO, including genetically modified mosquitoes and surveillance traps.

-August 25, 2016: At least 30 organizations are now working in developing a Zika vaccine.
+August 25, 2016: At least 30 organizations are now working to develop a vaccine.

 August 26, 2016: The WHO issues guidelines on the diagnosis and management of Guiliiiane Barre syndrome associated with Zika virus.

-August 30, 2016: The WHO issues guidance on managing pregnant women who may have been exposed to Zika.
+August 30, 2016: The WHO issues guidance on managing pregnant women who may have been exposed.

 September 15, 2016: The Lancet published an article showing the results of a case control study revealing a strong association between microcephaly and laboratory confirmed Zika virus.